aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 ### Step 2 - Store GitHub and Docker Hub secrets securely in your account

-1. A Github token is used to by the pipeline Stack and the imaage builder when interacting with Github.
+1. A GitHub token is used to by the pipeline Stack and the imaage builder when interacting with Github.
 On your Github account, go to __Settings → Developer Settings → Personal access tokens__ and generate a new token.
 The token should have __workflow__ scope selected

 ![GitHub personal access tokens](/images/02_build_images_github_personal_token.png)